-Ensure that remote operators sign off prior to disconnecting a line.
-If a line-drop or a disconnect occurs on a dial-up line prior to sign off, another user might connect to the same port and receive data intended for the prior user of that port.
+Ensure that remote operators sign off before disconnecting a line.
+If a line-drop or a disconnect occurs on a dial-up line before signoff, another user might connect to the same port and receive data intended for the prior user of that port.
 (To ensure the transmission of data to the proper authorized remote terminals, use SNA or dedicated lines.)